-- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing.
+- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S.

+college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or

+university of recognized standing.

 - · Online application

 - Application fee

 - Official academic transcripts or course-by-course International Credential Evaluation

 - · 3 Letters of recommendation

-- · Curriculum vitae / Resume - 3 Short essays / 1 Optional essay - GRE scores (Recommended) - TOEFL / IELTS Scores (International Applicants) - College Level Art History Courses students entering the program are required to have taken four courses in the history of art.
-Up to two of those courses can be from related humanities areas, such as history, archaeology, or literature. - College Level Chemistry Course students entering the program are required to have taken one term of college-level chemistry with a lab component (usually called General Chemistry I).
-This course can be taken at any accredited college or community college and can be taken pass/fail. - College Level Foreign Language Courses entering students must have some proficiency in the use of at least one language other than English.
-Preferred languages are French, Italian, Spanish, and German (in that order), but other languages are acceptable.
-The requirement may be met in one of the following ways: - Two years (usually four college terms) of a foreign language on their academic transcript - Students with prior experience in a language or studied a language in a nontraditional way may take a proficiency exam given by the department once each term to demonstrate mastery of their language at the appropriate level.
+- · Curriculum vitae / Resume - · 3 Short essays / 1 Optional essay - GRE scores (recommended, not required) - TOEFL / IELTS Scores (International Applicants) - College Level Humanities Courses successful applicants should have a foundation in the study of the humanities, with at least two college-level courses in anthropology, archaeology, history, history of art, literature, or related fields. - College Level Chemistry Course students entering the program are required to have taken one term of college-level chemistry with a lab component (usually called General Chemistry I).
+This course can be taken at any accredited college or community college and can be taken pass/fail. - College Level Foreign Language Courses successful applicants should have proficiency in the use of at least one language other than English as a research tool.
+Native speakers of other languages, for whom English is a second language, will be considered/acknowledged/ recognized as meeting this standard.
+The most useful languages for fashion and textile studies are French, Italian, Spanish, and German, but many other languages are also useful for research.
+Proficiency can be demonstrated with at least two college-level courses in a particular language.